EspenKalvatn/Stacc-KYC-API/README.md

 Inside the IDE of your choice, locate the main class `src/main/java/Stacc/KYC/API/StaccKycApiApplication.java` and run it.
 The API is now running locally on your computer.

+## How to use the GUI
+I have made a simple frontend to make it easier for the user to use the API.
+After running the application.
+The frontend can be reached on `localhost:8080`.
+This frontend solution do not preprocess the JSON response from the API call, but only redirects you to the JSON object returned by the API call.
+You can read more about what the endpoints of the API is returning in the next section.

-## How to use
+## How to use the API
 The API has two endpoints.
 To use the endpoints, you can for example use Postman, or simply open up a web browser and write the API call in the search bar.
 Since the API is running locally, you will need to use `localhost:8080/check`

 ### Check person
 `/person/{name}` takes in a name or alias (text string) and performs a PEP-check on this name towards the list provided.
-The call returns a sentence which tells you if the name is of a publicly exposed person or not.
-This could easily be replaced with a boolean if wanted.
+The call returns a JSON object containing information found about the person searching for.
+Information about the person is placed inside a response-body which tells you how many hits your search got and a list of person objects (if for example the name occurs in multiple datasets).
+If the person you are searching for is not publicly exposed, it will return a response body with `hits:0` and `results:[]`.
 #### Input:
     localhost:8080/check/person/Erna Solberg
 #### Output:
-    Erna Solberg is a politically exposed person.
+    {"hits":1, "results":[ {...} ]}

 ### Check organization
-`/organization/{organization number}` takes in an organization number (text string), performs a PEP-check on people inside that organization and returns a list of names (text strings) of publicly exposed persons within the organization.
+`/organization/{organization number}` takes in an organization number (text string), performs a PEP-check on people inside that organization and returns a response-body as mentioned above with information on how many hits your search got, and a list of person-objects.
 #### Input:
     localhost:8080/check/organization/870168012
 #### Output:
-    ["Erna Solberg","Jan Tore Sanner","Helge Orten","Trond Helleland","Kristin Ørmen Johnsen","Tina Bru","Heidi Nordby Lunde","Lars Myraune"]
+    {"hits":8, "results":[ {...}, {...}, ... , {...} ]}

 ## Further remarks
 First, I misread the task description and based the API solution on the data from the pep_small.json file.
 This dataset was quite small compared to the pep.csv file.
 I found working with JSON data in Java much easier than working with CSV files and found very easy solutions to convert JSON objects to POJO (plain old java objects).
-After switching to working with the pep.csv instead, I made some methods to create a similar solutions as with the JSON objects.
-I ended up with two solutions, the first where I only store the names and the aliases from the CSV file, and the second where I create a Person-object for each row in the dataset.
-For this solution, I found it sufficient to use the first solution and just store the names and aliases from the file, but for a more general solution, I went with the second one.
-I can see that it may be of interest to return a JSON object with information if the person you are checking is politically exposed.
+I thought a lot about what information the endpoints of the API should return.
+In the start, I only returned a string sentence saying if a person is a publicly exposed person or not.
+After some thought, I decided to return information about that person, so it could be used further.